juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

 ### Client-Side (Implicit) OAuth

-For client-side applications, tokens are returned in the URL fragment:
+For client-side applications, tokens can be returned in the URL fragment using the [Implicit Flow](#implicit-flow-legacy):

 ```
 https://yourapp.com/callback#access_token=TOKEN&expires_in=64800&token_type=bearer&site_id=BLOG_ID